Gordon Wilkie: Professional hockey

 Wilkie signed with the Montreal Canadiens and was assigned to the Cleveland Barons of the American Hockey League.
-He scored 42 points (16 goals and 26 assists) in the 1964-1965 season.
+He scored 42 points (16 goals and 26 assists) in the 1964–1965 season.
 He was briefly loaned out to the Seattle Totems of the Western Hockey League, playing three games for the Totems.
-In October 1965, Wilkie was reacquired by the Cleveland Barons for whom he played 42 games in the 1965-1966 season.
+In October 1965, Wilkie was reacquired by the Cleveland Barons for whom he played 42 games in the 1965–1966 season.
 In April 1966, Wilkie scored the winning goal for Cleveland in the semi-finals of the Calder Cup Playoffs in the AHL.

-Wilkie returned to the WHL in 1966, playing for 111 games and scoring 42 points for the San Diego Gulls in the first two seasons of professional hockey in San Diego, from 1966-1968.
+Wilkie returned to the WHL in 1966, playing for 111 games and scoring 42 points for the San Diego Gulls in the first two seasons of professional hockey in San Diego, from 1966 to 1968.

 Later years

 In 1989, Wilkie was inducted into the University of Michigan Athletic Hall of Honor.
 In 2003, the members of the 1964 NCAA championship team returned to Yost Arena for a 40th-anniversary reunion.
 The 1964 team was brought onto the ice during the first intermission of a Michigan hockey game, and was given a standing ovation, as the hockey pep band played "The Victors."
 Wilkie told a reporter for the Michigan Daily that watching the action brought back "fond memories."
 He added, "It's a great thrill to be back.
 Michigan was really good to us, and we had a good time when we were down (playing) here."